Tazaf/ionicitude/README.md

 ![New AR View - Diagram](docs/new-ar-view.jpg)

-To overcome this, the Wikitude staff added some mechanism for the two WebViews to communicate, much like a basic client/server architecture, the AR View being the client, and your app being the server.
+To overcome this, the Wikitude staff added some callback mechanism for the two WebViews to communicate, much like a basic client/server architecture, the AR View being the client, and your app being the server.

 ### From: AR View, To: Ionic App